veeneck/ryan.blog/content/blog/import-wordpress-nested-comments-into-hugo.md

 I had problems with duplicate comments and posts in my export, so I had to add additional handling.
 I've posted [my version of the script on Github](https://gist.github.com/veeneck/cff15cb978993d40011e6800417ac110), which may give you a decent starting point.

 ### Deploy on Netlify

+Last minor issue I ran into is Netlify auto deploy.
+At first, I was lazy and would just build the public dir myself and have Netlify grab it.
+But, with static comments, that is not an option since Netlify has to build each time a comment is accepted.
+So, I set up my `netlify.toml` file and got to work.
+I kept getting this error during deployment:

+    Error: Unable to find theme Directory: /opt/build/repo/themes/Battle)

+It turns out that my theme folder was a lowercase `battle` but my Hugo config had an uppercase `Battle`.
+This works locally, but it is case sensitive during deployment.

+---